Programme Advocating Women Scientists in STEM (PAWS)

-As part of the measure, the BMBF will fund five projects with up to € 10 million each until 2021 and co-finance them adequately by the African partner countries.
+The total funding from the BMBF amounts to up to € 50 million, the funding period extends until 2022.
 The focus of research is on frequently occurring infectious diseases (e.g. tuberculosis) and diseases caused by parasites (e.g. worm diseases).
-The projects also contribute to the expansion of laboratories and improved diagnostics as well as evidence-based health care.
+The projects contribute to the development of evidence-based healthcare in the African region, for example through improved diagnostic procedures and support for medical laboratories.
 Partners from a total of 14 sub-Saharan African countries are involved (Ethiopia, Burkina Faso, Ivory Coast, Congo, The Gambia, Ghana, Cameroon, Malawi, Mozambique, Rwanda, South Africa, Tanzania, Uganda, and Zambia).

 BMBF-Gesundheitsforschung (in German)